FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 **Audience:** engineers integrating CEP into applications, building adapters/libraries, or wiring data pipelines.
 **Scope:** enzymes & heartbeat dispatch, wire serialization/ingest, proxy & library adapters, naming & namepool, locking & history, and practical recipes with small code sketches.

+Layer 0 now supports multiple kernel instances inside the same process.
+Create additional runtimes with `cep_runtime_create()` and make one active on the current thread via `cep_runtime_set_active()`.
+Every API in this guide that previously assumed a single global instance now scopes its work to whatever runtime is active; remember to restore the prior handle with `cep_runtime_restore_active()` when leaving your integration entry point.

+- `cep_runtime_shutdown(runtime)` now tears down non-default runtimes by flushing the heartbeat state and clearing the runtime’s namepool/organ caches; destroy the handle afterward with `cep_runtime_destroy(runtime)` when the instance is no longer needed.

+### Runtime teardown hygiene

+Before this change, short-lived runtimes (especially inside tests) could leak organ bindings or heartbeat scratch buffers, which showed up as ASan leaks even though the kernel behaved correctly.
+The shutdown path now handles the cleanup for you, but it is useful to know what happens so custom harnesses and documentation stay aligned.

+**Technical details**
+- `cep_runtime_shutdown()` unbinds every organ root via `cep_l0_organs_unbind_roots()` and uses `cep_cell_clear_bindings()` to drop any lingering binding lists the organs attached.
+This keeps `/sys/organs/*` in sync the next time you bootstrap a runtime in the same process.
+- Heartbeat state is released in two steps: `cep_heartbeat_release_signal_dts()` frees every validator/constructor/destructor DT interned during organ registration, and `cep_heartbeat_release_runtime()` destroys both impulse queues and the dispatch scratch cache.
+Nothing in `/rt` survives the shutdown; the tree is rebuilt the next time `cep_heartbeat_bootstrap()` runs.
+- If you bypass `cep_runtime_shutdown()` (for example, in bespoke harnesses), make sure you either call the helpers above or start from a fresh process; otherwise ASan and Valgrind will report leaks sourced from the cached bindings or heartbeat scratch buffers.

+**Q&A**
+- *Do I need to call the new helpers directly?* Not when you rely on `cep_runtime_shutdown()`—it now calls them for you.
+Only hand-written teardown code (for example, in a minimal reproducer) should invoke `cep_l0_organs_unbind_roots()`, `cep_cell_clear_bindings()`, or `cep_heartbeat_release_runtime()` manually.
+- *Why wasn’t this an issue before multiple runtimes?* Long-running processes reused the default runtime, so bindings and scratch buffers stayed alive for the process lifetime.
+Once tests started creating and destroying runtimes rapidly, those caches became observable leaks without the explicit cleanup.

 ---

 ## 0) Reading map